DUPLICATE MEDICINE DETECTION

 Infographic: duplicate medicine detection in mojApteczka — three-layer matching, two action paths, real savings

-You pick up another box of ibuprofen at the pharmacy.
-You get home, scan it into the app — and discover it is the third package in the cabinet.
-The other two were hiding behind the vitamins, forgotten since last winter.
+You go to the pharmacy for another pack of ibuprofen.
+You get home, scan it in the app — and moments later discover it is already the third pack in your home medicine cabinet.
+The other two were tucked away behind the vitamins, forgotten since last season.

 Sound familiar?
-This is one of the most common problems with home medicine management: we buy what we think we are out of, because we have no clear picture of what we already have.
-The result is duplicate entries, inflated stock counts, and a false sense of organisation that masks the real mess underneath.
+This is one of the most common problems with a home medicine cabinet: we buy what we think we are missing because we do not know we already have it.
+The result?
+Duplicate entries, duplicated stock counts and a false sense of order that hides growing clutter.

-That is why mojApteczka includes intelligent duplicate medicine detection — a feature that recognises when the medicine you are scanning already exists in your cabinet, and instead of silently creating another entry, asks: do you want to restock?
+That is why mojApteczka includes intelligent duplicate medicine detection — a feature that recognises whether the medicine you are scanning is already in your home medicine cabinet and, instead of creating another entry, asks: do you want to update the existing stock?

-Why Duplicate Entries in Your Medicine Cabinet Actually Matter
+Why Duplicate Entries in Your Medicine Cabinet Are a Real Problem

 You buy what you already have

-The average household keeps between 15 and 30 different medicines at home.
-Without a reliable inventory, it is easy to buy the same item two or even three times.
-Studies suggest that 30–40% of medicines in home cabinets are either expired or surplus — bought without awareness that an identical or very similar product was already on the shelf.
+On average, Polish families keep between 15 and 30 different medicines or health products at home.
+Without a reliable record of what is in stock, it is easy to buy the same thing twice or even three times.
+Studies suggest that as much as 30–40% of medicines in home medicine cabinets are expired or surplus — bought without realising that identical or very similar medicines were already somewhere on the shelf.

-When two separate entries exist for the same medicine, you might believe you have 10 ibuprofen 200 mg tablets when you actually have two packs of five, registered separately.
-Low stock alerts are based on actual inventory figures — so duplicate entries reduce their accuracy and may trigger false alerts or, worse, hide genuine shortages.
+When two separate entries exist for the same medicine, you might think you have 10 ibuprofen 200 mg tablets — when in reality you have two packs of five tablets, both shown separately.
+Low stock alerts are based on the actual inventory count, so duplicated entries make notifications less precise.

-In a shared household where different family members add medicines independently, duplicates multiply fast.
-Dad scans a new pack of paracetamol.
-The next day, Mum scans her purchase — same medicine, different packaging.
-Without a detection mechanism, the cabinet quickly accumulates dozens of entries, each technically “real” but collectively unmanageable.
+In a home medicine cabinet used by several family members, the problem grows quickly.
+Dad scans a new pack of Panadol.
+The next day, Mum scans her purchase — the same medicine, a different pack.
+Without a duplicate detection mechanism, the cabinet quickly turns into an uncontrolled register of dozens of entries, each one a “real” medicine, but together creating only clutter.

 How Duplicate Detection Works in mojApteczka

-The feature activates automatically the moment you scan a medicine package with your phone camera.
-AI recognition reads the package data — name, dosage, pharmaceutical form, and EAN barcode — and the app immediately checks whether a matching entry already exists in the current cabinet.
+The feature starts automatically when you scan a medicine pack with your phone camera.
+AI recognition reads the data from the packaging — name, dose, pharmaceutical form and EAN barcode — and then the app checks whether a matching entry already exists in the current cabinet.

 If there is no match, the medicine is added normally.
 If a match is found, you see a prompt asking for your decision.